voicegain/platform/how-to/edge-on-cloud/universal-deployment-guide.md

 Then, select the configuration:
 ![Choose the configuration and model type](./Universal-5b.png)

+Edge Web Console value is needed only of you will have a proxy fronting the HTTP(s) access to the Web UI deployed on the cluster.

+Do not change anything in the Databases fields (unless you have external S3 and/or MondoDB you would like to use).

 And to deploy: press `(Re)Build Cluster` button at the bottom of the page.

 ## <a id="step6"></a>Step 6: Monitor Deployment